Ian Breckin: Chesterfield

 Breckin rejoined Chesterfield on 25 June 2009 and was appointed club captain.

 Breckin was released from Chesterfield at the end of the 2010–11 season, and on retirement joined Wickersley Wanderers, a Rotherham-based children's football club, as head coach.

 Personal life

-Breckin's son, Kian Breckin, is currently a member of the Manchester City Academy and has featured for England age-group sides.
+Breckin's son, Kian, is also a professional footballer and has progressed through Manchester City's academy, having first joined the club in 2015.
+On 11 July 2023, Kian joined League One club Wycombe Wanderers on loan.
+Ian also has a daughter, Ava, who is travelling around the globe in a different sport, cheerleading.